-The wells that have been shut down on the eastern portion of this system have not shown a concentration rebound in the monitoring or extraction wells.
-The four western most wells are still operating.
+The wells that have been shut down along the eastern segment of this system have not shown a concentration rebound in the monitoring or extraction wells.
+The four westernmost wells are still operating.

 No, the system is still operating and MCLs have not been achieved, although they are expected to be achieved by 2030.